Council Bluffs Community School District budget amendment makes room for pandemic-related expenses

 The support services allotment was increased from $39,957,005 to $41,039,178, according to board materials.

-“Total support services may increase due to additional facilities maintenance work and tech services costs,” Wilson said in a presentation to the board.
+“Total support services may increase due to additional facilities maintenance work and tech services costs,” Wilson said in a presentation to the board on Tuesday.

 Extra work has been put into both of these areas because of the COVID-19 pandemic and the need for deep cleaning of facilities and the administration of online learning programs.